-The UNC Personal Health Advocate Program is a new benefit that provides support and management of health care needs for eligible participants.
+The UNC Personal Health Advocate Program is a service that provides support and management of health care needs for eligible participants.
 Work as a partner with your care team, optimizing your own medical care and making the choices that are best for you!

 Participants are enrolled in the Personal Health Advocate Program based on their individual care needs.
-If you or your dependents qualify, a Personal Health Advocate will contact you directly via telephone or letter.
+If you qualify, a Personal Health Advocate will contact you directly via telephone or letter.

 Recently in the emergency room or released from the hospital?
 You may receive a phone call from a Transitions Case Manager who will be working on behalf of your primary care provider’s office after your discharge.
-Your Transitions Case Manager can provide helpful coaching, education, and resources to make for a smooth shift back home or to a nursing facility.
+Your Transitions Case Manager can provide helpful coaching, education, and resources to make for a smooth shift back home.
 Transitions Case Managers assist with notifying your primary care provider of your current status after hospitalization or an ED visit, scheduling follow-up appointments and providing referrals to specialists or other services like transportation, pharmacy support, or resources in your community, as needed.

 The Personal Health Advocate Program also offers specialist services as part of your overall care management.
-Licensed Clinical Social Workers and Dietitians are available to provide comprehensive therapy and additional resources to assist you in your health journey.
+Licensed Clinical Social Workers and Dietitians are available to provide additional support to assist you in your health journey.